 Divorced or Separated Parents

-When parents are divorced or separated, the parent with legal custody or sole parental responsibility must provide consent.
-If custody is shared, consent from both parents is typically required.
-In cases where one parent cannot be contacted or refuses consent, provide evidence such as court orders establishing sole custody, or a statutory declaration explaining the circumstances.
-Inadequate or inconsistent consent documentation is one of the most common UK visa refusal reasons for child visitor visa applications.
-For country-specific approval probability data that helps calibrate expectations, see our UK visa success rate guide.
+The parent with legal custody or sole parental responsibility must consent; where custody is shared, both parents usually must.
+If one parent cannot be contacted or refuses, provide court orders establishing sole custody or a statutory declaration explaining the circumstances.
+Inconsistent consent documentation is one of the most common UK visa refusal reasons for child applications.

 UK Visa Parent Consent Letter Template

-The following template provides a comprehensive format for parental consent letters that meets UK visa requirements.
-Customise the bracketed sections with your specific details:
+The template below meets UK visa requirements — customise the bracketed sections with your details:

 [Your Full Name]